mnist91/origin/README.md

 ### Exclude Functions

-Especially usefull to solve **namespace conflicts** or ignore infix functions like the pipe operator `%>%`.
+Especially useful to solve **namespace conflicts** or ignore infix functions like the pipe operator `%>%`.
 Listed functions are not considered by `origin` neither in adding `pkg::` nor logging.
 It is a list of function names.
 When unnamed, the function is generally excluded.
 To be more specific, a named list excludes functions